You are 5 now. A whole hand. Your birthday did not go as planned. You were okay with it. I felt bad.

 You ask a lot of questions about God and death.
 I’m trying to explain things the best way I understand them.
 I want you to believe that all things are possible.
 I want you to understand Christ consciousness as a concept that has little to do with religion.

-I pray you know gratitude for Mother Earth and Father God.
+I hope you know gratitude for Mother Earth and Father God.
 I hope you feel how we are all connected by a single thread, this force that beats our hearts.
 We all have a little bit of God in us.
 We are the daughters and the sons.

 You love your family so much.
 We love you so much.
 Thank you thank you thank you.